 Roberta: Well, he was a poet.

-Henrietta Project is a a, a black female led Shakespeare troupe.
-That’s space here in Philly.
+Henrietta Project is a Black, female-led Shakespeare troupe.
+That space is here in Philly.
 Could be very interesting.
 Mix it up, smash it all together, shake it around, and then pour it out on stage and see what happens.
 I think that’s what it’s going to be.
 And it could be very interesting.
-That’s 1608 Ridge Avenue.
+That’s at 1608 Ridge Avenue.

-That is Anthony and Cleopatra could be a lot of fun.
-Yeah.
 Those are my three big picks of the week.
-Sounds good for our bets.
-Yeah.

-Roberta: I love that there’s a black female.
-Black female Shakespeare company in Philly.
+Roberta: I love that there’s a Black female Shakespeare company in Philly.
 That is outstanding.

 And so there are legacy Swiss Farms places all over Delco.
 That’s an exaggeration.
 There may be three of them.
 I don’t know.
-But anyway, Gabrielle and her husband started yo coffee in a, in an old Swiss farms.
-They’re repurposing it in a kind of tiki straw hat.
-I. Laurel wallpaper on the wall, on the inside ambiance, and it’s just great.
+But anyway, Gabrielle and her husband started “Yo!
+Coffee” in an old Swiss Farms place.
+They’re repurposing it in a kind of tiki, straw hat way.
+Floral wallpaper inside and it’s now got a sit down patio outside (and a bathroom with a very large moon light in it).

 It is so wonderful as a reuse of an old building that who knew what was going to happen to it.
 And you can drive through and get your coffee and they have a full service coffee service and.
 Some sweets and some crazy kind of candy that they bought from a local candy maker, freeze dried m and ms, freeze dried candy, corn, you know, freeze dried everything.

-Anyway, we went out, we found it, and we had coffee and talked with Gabrielle and she is.
-Wildly excited about what they’re doing and they’re doing community events in the neighborhood out there.
-The next day we were out there, Friday the next day, she was taking their little van.
-They have a little van that they bought to cart things around, to Rose Tree Park, I think it was, where there was a 5K and a whole bunch of vendors and they were just going to participate and have their coffee kiosk there.
+Anyway, we went out, we found it, and we had coffee and talked with Gabrielle and she is wildly excited about what they’re doing; and they’re doing community events in the neighborhood out there.
+The very next day, she was taking their little orange Japanese van to Rose Tree Park, I think it was, where there was a 5K race and a whole bunch of vendors and they were going to have their coffee kiosk there.

-That was really a nice.
-Field trip that we did.
+That was really a nice field trip.
 I’m glad we did it.
 It was happy.
-Yeah.

-So that was, that was sort of the high point, high point of the, the festival for me.
-There were about 1500 people that showed up, which was amazing.
-Wow.
-And great.
-Yeah, there was a Mr. Softy truck.
-I was so parched by the time lunch rolled around that all I wanted was Mr. Soft.
+So that was, that was sort of the high point of the Art Walk for me.
+There were about 2,000 people that showed up, which was amazing.
+There was a Mr. Softie truck.
+I was so parched by the time lunch rolled around that all I wanted was Mr. Softie.
 So, yeah, that happened.

-But there was a, a vendor selling corn on the cob, which I thought was amazing.
-Out of a truck selling corn on the cob and cooked.
+Also, there was a vendor selling corn on the cob, which I thought was amazing, out of a truck.
 Cooked of course.
-And then some African West African.
-Spicy food.
+And some West African spicy food.
 So it was really a thing.
-And we’re going to do it again next year, so I’ll let you know when applications are open to, to ven at it again.
+And we’re going to do it again next year, so I’ll let you know when applications are open to vend.
+And eternal thanks to Megan and Erin of Art Star, who organized the vendors!

 Ryan: That sounds great.

 Roberta: We are very excited.
-Bye.
+Bye now.
 Signing off.
 It’s Roberta.
 Thank you for listening.

-Ryan: And this is Ryan, and this has been the Midweek Art Blog, radio News.
+Ryan: And this is Ryan, and this has been the Midweek News on Artblog Radio.

 Ryan: Bye-Bye everyone.